-This is my favourite, fool proof way to make mashed sweet potatoes.
+This is my favourite, fool proof way to make paleo mashed potatoes.
 Easy as 1..2..3 and the perfect side for chicken, fish or beef dinners!
-In this post, I break down just how easy it is to make simple mashed sweet potatoes with my best tips!
+In this post, I break down just how easy it is to make vegan mashed sweet potatoes with my best tips!

 This recipe has recently been republished with new photos, a more improved recipe and a video!Jump to Recipe